The Boys (TV series): Audience viewership

 In October 2019, Nielsen announced it had begun tracking viewership of Amazon Prime Video original programs.
-It confirmed The Boys had attracted 8 million total viewers in its first ten days of release, making it one of the most successful original programs on Prime Video.
+It confirmed The Boys had attracted 8 million total viewers in its first 10 days of release, making it one of the most successful original programs on Prime Video.
 For the second season, the first three episodes drew a 7.2% share of streams relative to the top 100 most-watched TV series on Reelgood within its opening weekend, beating Stranger Things season 3 (5.8%) and The Mandalorian (4.4%).
 The series' audience increased 89% compared to the first season.
-Nielsen ratings showed that 891 million minutes of the series had been watched, placing it number three on the Nielsen list, just behind Cobra Kai (2.17 billion minutes) and Lucifer (1.42 billion minutes).
+Nielsen ratings showed that 891 million minutes of the series had been watched, placing it third on the Nielsen list, just behind Cobra Kai (2.17 billion minutes) and Lucifer (1.42 billion minutes).

 Furthermore, The Boys became the first non-Netflix series to appear on the Nielsen "Top 10 Streaming Shows" list.
 According to the Nielsen ratings, The Boys was the most-watched superhero series in 2022, becoming more popular than any Disney+ MCU series.
 Additionally, audiences watched 10.6 billion minutes of the series, the 11th most-watched original streaming series of 2022.

-The first three episodes of the fourth season received a 21% increase in total viewers compared to season three in the first four days since launch.
+The first three episodes of the fourth season received a 21% increase in total viewers compared to season three in the first four days since its launch.
 Season four became among the top 5 most-viewed TV seasons on Prime Video through its first four days, according to the streamer.
 It was also reported that season four tallied the second most viewers of any returning season on Prime Video through its first four days, behind only the second season of Reacher.
 Furthermore, Amazon reported that The Boys has grown in global viewership per season.

 Amid the launch of season four's first three episodes, The Boys scored 1.19 billion viewing minutes during the week of June 10–16, 2024, according to Nielsen streaming data.
 In July 2024, Amazon reported that season four overall garnered more than 55 million viewers globally since the season premiere.
 That figure counts 39 days of viewership after the premiere, ending on July 21, just after the July 18 season finale released.
-This marks the third-consecutive season of global viewership growth for the satirical superhero series.
-Season 4 has now become Prime Video's fourth most-viewed television season of all time — behind only The Lord of the Rings: The Rings of Power season 1, Fallout season 1, and Reacher season 1.
+This marks the third-consecutive season of global viewership growth for the series.
+Season 4 became Prime Video's fourth most-viewed television season of all time behind The Lord of the Rings: The Rings of Power season 1, Fallout season 1, and Reacher season 1.

+After the two-episode premiere of the fifth and final season, The Boys was number two on Nielsen's streaming charts, with 899 million minutes for the week of April 6, following only HBO's The Pitt at number one.